Divorce and your home: deciding where to live after divorce

 Evaluate your income

 If your desire is to stay in your current home, you will need to determine whether you can afford to do so.
 This is especially true for women.
 According to a 2017 report from the U.S. Government Accountability Office, in couples who divorced or separated after 50, women saw their household income fall by 41%, compared to a drop of just 23% in men.
 You will have to assess whether your after-divorce income will be able to support staying in your current home.

-Can you afford to keep the home?
-Prior to the divorce, the current household income supported this one house.
-After the divorce, the same income will need to provide for the expenses of two houses.
-It is important to make sure there is income that can support the current home as well as a second home for your spouse.
+Also consider that prior to the divorce, the current household income supported this one house.
+After the divorce, the same income will be needed to provide for the expenses of two houses.
+It is important to make sure there is adequate income to support the current home, as well as a second home for your spouse.

-There are additional expenses that could result to maintain the house after the divorce.
-For example, if the spouse that mowed the lawn is the spouse to move out, you may need to hire someone to complete these tasks.
+There may very well be new additional expenses needed to maintain the house after the divorce.
+For example, if the spouse that mowed the lawn or carried out household maintenance or repairs is the one to move out, you may need to hire someone to complete these tasks.

-I invite you to click the link below and we will send you our free Empowered Divorce Guide.
-This is a workbook that will guide you through this process as well as two other vital steps to prepare for divorce.
+I invite you to click the link below, and we will send you our free Empowered Divorce Guide.
+This workbook will guide you through this process and offer two vital steps to prepare for divorce.

 If you are feeling overwhelmed and would like to discuss these matters with a professional, we also offer a free 30-minute call to walk you through the guide and answer your questions.

 Links are being provided for informational purposes only.
 Raymond James is not affiliated with and does not endorse, authorize, or sponsor any of the listed websites or their respective sponsors.
 Raymond James is not responsible for the content of any website or the collection or use of information regarding any website users and/or members.